Germany backs EU export restrictions on vaccine after supply cuts

 Britain's vaccine deployment minister Nadhim Zahawi said that although supplies were tight, he was confident Pfizer, AstraZeneca and Moderna would meet their commitments.

-"Any new manufacturing process is going to have challenges, it's lumpy and bumpy, (then) it gets better, it stabilises and improves going forward," he told BBC TV.
+"Any new manufacturing process is going to have challenges, it's lumpy and bumpy, (then) it gets better, it stabilises and improves going forward," he told BBC TV on Tuesday.

-Spahn declined to speculate on media reports that said AstraZeneca's vaccine was not very effective on people over 65 years of age, saying he expected European authorities to approve the third vaccine against COVID-19 on Friday.
-AstraZeneca has denied the report.

 Spahn said it was encouraging that the number of new coronavirus cases was falling in Germany and that if that trend continues, a decision can be taken on future restrictions.